 The American Farrier’s Association believes that the wellbeing of the horse would be improved if every farrier possessed the skills necessary to pass the CF exam.

 The AFA’s Farrier Certification Program consists of three categories: Classification, Certification, and Endorsement.
 Within these categories, the Certification and Endorsement designations have associated options and levels of progression.

 Certification is at the center of this program, but Classification and Endorsement are integral and valuable components, designed to make the program viable for the entire farrier community.
 The Classification component provides opportunities for entry-level farriers, while the Endorsement component provides opportunities for farriers who have completed the highest level of Certification.
-A farrier does not have to be an AFA member to take the Certification exams, however, he or she must be a member in good standing to test for the Endorsement designations.
-AFA members taking the exams receive a reduced rate on test fees over non-members.

 Candidates at each level are expected to display hoof trimming skills and techniques to meet everyday demands of correct hoof care, the skills to apply horseshoes and other appliances to exacting prescriptions, forging skills needed to modify or make a variety of horseshoes, and a knowledge of equine anatomy and physiology.
 Testing and evaluation are critically applied to maintain the highest standards of workmanship and professionalism.

 The entry-level component of the Farrier Certification Program, this classification focuses on basic concerns associated with safe, sound farriery, relieving the candidate from certain time constraints and higher level forge work associated with certification.
 The AFA Farrier Classification requires that candidates successfully complete written and practical testing, including the creation of a brief horseshoe display.
 This classification is not a pre- requisite for any subsequent certification level.